Accessibility statement for NHS IMAS

 Preparation of this accessibility statement

-This website was last tested on 30th June 2025 against the WCAG 2.2 AA standard by The Health Informatics Service Web Department.
+This website was last tested on 21st August 2026 against the WCAG 2.2 AA standard.